Hashir-Jamil/LongBox/LOG.md

     Eric: Added more comic entries to the repo, added test cases for ComicRepositoryPanel, and refactored ComicCollectionPanel to ComicRepositoryPanel
     Oscar: Added test cases for case insensitive searches in ComicBookSearchTest.java.
 Also added more comic books into the database.

+## Tuesday, February 27th, 2024

+    Group Meeting (Ahan, Ali, Hashir, Oscar, Eric): Practiced presentation several times.

+## Wednesday, February 28th, 2024

+    Eric: added repository refresh button for the case of a user adding comic books and wanting to view them in the list without loggin out and back in

+## Thursday, February 29th, 2024

+    Group Meeting (Ahan, Ali, Hashir, Oscar, Eric): discussed tasks/user stories needed for conclusion of iteration 2 '-> Ahan: add comment to comic book, view comment on comic book '-> Ali: user can add a comic book to favorites and user can remove a comic book from favorites '-> Eric: user can login with email or username (may need modification for username's valid characters upon registration)
+        '-> Hashir: user can add a comic book to their current reading list and add comic books to their finished list '-> Oscar: fix fonts, about me box for profile view